 Laurie Baldwin, IOM

 The Guild is a 501(c)(3) organization.
 Tax ID: 95-6220739.
-Donations are tax deductible as allowed by law.
-Leadership of the Guild is 100% voluntary.
+Donations are tax-deductible as allowed by law.
+The leadership of the Guild is 100% voluntary.
 Officers receive no monetary compensation for services rendered.